JamiesWhiteShirt/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 This code updates the `lastChangeTime` field with the current world time and sends a `PacketUpdatePedestal` (which we'll create in the next section) to every player within 64 meters of our block's position.

-Nextly, we'll override the `onLoad` method.
-This method will (on the client side) send a packet to the server requesting an update, which will inform the client of what's stored in the pedestal and the last time it was modified.
-We specifically request a packet when a client loads the TE because the TE is only saved on the server, and the client isn't aware of what data is stored in it, so we specifically request an update from the server.
+Nextly, we need to ensure the contents of the pedestal are known to clients.
+This is done by overriding some methods in the tile entity.
+1. `getUpdateTag` returns NBT that is sent when a client receives chunk data from the server.
+We need to override this so that the client will know what is stored in the pedestal and the last time it was modified.
+2. `getUpdatePacket` optionally returns a packet that is sent when a pedestal block changes.
+We need to override this so that the value of `getUpdateTag` is sent when the block changes.
+3. `onDataPacket` is called when the tile entity receives a packet made by `getUpdatePacket`.
+We need to override this so that the tile entity reads the the NBT from the packet.

 {% highlight java linenos %}
 // ...
 public class TileEntityPedestal extends TileEntity {
 ​	// ...
 	@Override
-	public void onLoad() {
+	public NBTTagCompound getUpdateTag() {
-		if (world.isRemote) {
-			TutorialMod.network.sendToServer(new PacketRequestUpdatePedestal(this));
+		return writeToNBT(new NBTTagCompound());
 	}

+	@Override
+	public SPacketUpdateTileEntity getUpdatePacket() {
+		return new SPacketUpdateTileEntity(pos, 0, getUpdateTag());
 	}

+	@Override
+	public void onDataPacket(NetworkManager net, SPacketUpdateTileEntity pkt) {
+		handleUpdateTag(pkt.getNbtCompound());
+	}
 	// ...
 }
 {% endhighlight %}

-The `world.isRemote` check makes sure that the packet is only sent when `onLoad` is being called on the client side and `sendToServer`, as the name suggests, sends the packet to the server.
-The packet itself, `PacketRequestUpdatePedestal`, will be created in the next section.

 Lastly for the tile entity, we'll override the `getRenderBoundingBox` method.
 This method returns an Axis Aligned Bounding Box (AABB) which is used by Minecraft to check if our tile entity should be rendered.
 If the AABB is in view on the player, it will be rendered, otherwise it won't.
 Because of the way our tile entity will render the item (floating above the pedestal base), we need to use a larger box than normal, so that  if the base is out of view but the item isn't, the item is still rendered.